Damekor means "Ladies Chorus" in Norwegian.

 "It's interesting to hear this fresh Scandinavian outlook in singing the different styles of music expressed from the background of the Scandinavian culture," remarked Steve Jensen, director.

-The Bellingham Damekor attended the SANGERSTEVNE SPRING CONCERT on May 1st, 2011.
+The Bellingham Damekor attended the SANGERSTEVNE SPRING CONCERT

 The Bellingham Damekor has performed throughout the Pacific Northwest singing at churches, meetings, celebrations, parades and concerts.
 They returned from a tour Norway in May, 2007.